-You can easily find a U.S. post office near you by clicking the Locations tab on the USPS website.
+You can find a nearby Post Office for a USPS drop-off by clicking the Locations tab on the USPS website.
 Under location type, choose “Post Offices”, enter in your city and state, or ZIP code, and choose your radius (between 1-100 miles).

-Should any results show up, you’ll also be able to see operating hours and parking availability.
+You’ll also be able to see operating hours and parking available for all results.

-- Stamped domestic and international mail that weighs over 13 oz.
+- Any stamped mail weighing over 13 oz.

-- International mail with a customs declaration that was not completed and submitted online
+- International mail with customs declarations that weren't submitted online

 - International mail requiring a customs declaration that bears postage stamps